-Faculty and staff payroll is part of the region's total earnings, and the spending of employees for groceries, apparel, and other household expenditures helps support regional businesses.
-The college itself purchases supplies and services, and many of its vendors are located in the Southwestern Service District.
+Faculty and staff payroll is part of the state's total earnings, and the spending of employees for groceries, apparel, and other household expenditures helps support state businesses.
+The colleges themselves purchase supplies and services, and many of their vendors are located in Oregon.
 These expenditures create a ripple effect that generates still more jobs and higher wages throughout the economy.

-Table 2.1 presents college expenditures (not including construction) for the following three categories: 1) salaries, wages, and benefits, 2) operation and maintenance of plant, and 3) all other expenditures (including purchases for supplies and services).
-In this analysis, we exclude expenses for depreciation and interest due to the way those measures are calculated in the national input-output accounts, and because depreciation represents the devaluing of the college's assets rather than an outflow of expenditures.9 The first step in estimating the multiplier effects of the college's operational expenditures is to map these categories of expenditures to the approximately 1,000 industries of the Emsi MR-SAM model.
-Assuming that the spending patterns of college personnel approximately match those of the average consumer, we map salaries, wages, and benefits to spending on industry outputs using national household expenditure coefficients provided by Emsi's national SAM.
-Approximately 94% of Southwestern employees work in the Southwestern Service District (see Table 1.1), and therefore we consider 94% of the salaries, wages, and benefits.
-For the other two expenditure categories (i.e., operation and maintenance of plant and all other expenditures), we assume the college's spending patterns approximately match national averages and apply the national spending coef-
+Table 2.1 presents the colleges' expenditures (not including construction) for the following three categories: 1) salaries, wages, and benefits, 2) operation and maintenance of plant, and 3) all other expenditures (including purchases for supplies and services).
+In this analysis, we exclude expenses for depreciation and interest due to the way those measures are calculated in the national input-output accounts, and because depreciation represents the devaluing of the colleges' assets rather than an outflow of expenditures.7 The first step in estimating the multiplier effects of the colleges' operational expenditures is to map these categories of expenditures to the approximately 1,000 industries of the Emsi MR-SAM model.
+Assuming that the spending patterns of the colleges' personnel approximately match those of the average consumer, we map salaries, wages, and benefits to spending on industry outputs using national household expenditure coefficients provided by Emsi's national SAM.
+Approximately 99% of Oregon's Community Colleges' employees work in Oregon (see Table 1.1), and therefore we consider 99% of the salaries, wages, and benefits.
+For the other two expenditure categories (i.e., operation and maintenance of plant and all other expenditures), we assume the colleges' spending patterns approximately match national averages and apply the national spending coefficients for NAICS

-TABLE 2.1: SOUTHWESTERN EXPENSES BY FUNCTION (EXCLUDING DEPRECIATION & INTEREST), FY 2018-19
+TABLE 2.1: EXPENSES BY FUNCTION OF OREGON'S COMMUNITY COLLEGES (EXCLUDING DEPRECIATION & INTEREST), FY 2018-19

-Expense category In-region expenditures (thousands) Out-of-region expenditures (thousands) Total expenditures (thousands) Employee salaries, wages, and benefits \$17,847 \$1,139 \$18,986 Operation and maintenance of plant \$578 \$639 \$1,216 All other expenditures \$1,969 \$18,181 \$20,149 Total \$20,393 \$19,958 \$40,352 ficients for NAICS 903612 (Colleges, Universities, and Professional Schools (Local Government)).10 Operation and maintenance of plant expenditures are mapped to the industries that relate to capital construction, maintenance, and support, while the college's remaining expenditures are mapped to the remaining industries.
+Expense category In-state expenditures (thousands) Out-of-state expenditures (thousands) Total expenditures (thousands) Employee salaries, wages, and benefits \$754,689 \$1,651 \$756,340 Operation and maintenance of plant \$63,829 \$20,577 \$84,406 All other expenditures \$66,624 \$174,838 \$241,462 Total \$885,142 \$197,067 \$1,082,208

 This table does not include expenditures for construction, as they are presented separately in the following section.
-Source: Data provided by Southwestern and the Emsi impact model.
+Source: Data provided by Oregon's Community Colleges and the Emsi impact model.

-9 This aligns with the economic impact guidelines set by the Association of Public and Land-Grant Universities.
+7 This aligns with the economic impact guidelines set by the Association of Public and Land-Grant Universities.
 Ultimately, excluding these measures results in more conservative and defensible estimates.